kalbasit/ncps/README.md

 - `--allow-delete`: Whether to allow the DELETE verb to delete `narinfo` and `nar` files from the cache (default: false).
 (Environment variable: `$ALLOW_DELETE_VERB`)
 - `--allow-put`: Whether to allow the PUT verb to push `narinfo` and `nar` files directly to the cache (default: false).
 (Environment variable: `$ALLOW_PUT_VERB`)
 - `--cache-hostname`: The hostname of the cache server. **This is used to generate the private key used for signing store paths (.narinfo).** (Environment variable: `$CACHE_HOSTNAME`)
 - `--cache-data-path`: The local directory for storing configuration and cached store paths.
 (Environment variable: `$CACHE_DATA_PATH`)
+- `--cache-max-size`: The maximum size of the store.
+It can be given with units such as 5K, 10G etc. Supported units: B, K, M, G, T (Environment variable: `$CACHE_MAX_SIZE`)
+- `--cache-lru-schedule`: The cron spec for cleaning the store to keep it under `--cache-max-size`.
+Refer to https://pkg.go.dev/github.com/robfig/cron/v3#hdr-Usage for documentation (Environment variable: `$CACHE_LRU_SCHEDULE`)
+- `--cache-lru-schedule-timezone`: The name of the timezone to use for the cron schedule (default: "Local").
+(Environment variable: `$CACHE_LRU_SCHEDULE_TZ`)
 - `--server-addr`: The address and port the server listens on (default: ":8501").
 (Environment variable: `$SERVER_ADDR`)
 - `--upstream-cache`: The **hostname** of an upstream binary cache (e.g., `cache.nixos.org`). **Do not include the scheme (https://).** This flag can be used multiple times to specify multiple upstream caches, for example: `--upstream-cache cache.nixos.org --upstream-cache nix-community.cachix.org`.
 (Environment variable: `$UPSTREAM_CACHES`)
 - `--upstream-public-key`: The public key of an upstream cache in the format `host:public-key`.
 This flag is used to verify the signatures of store paths downloaded from upstream caches.
 This flag can be used multiple times, once for each upstream cache.
 (Environment variable: `$UPSTREAM_PUBLIC_KEYS`)